Matt Harman

 Matthew Harman is a British Formula One engineer.
 He is currently the Technical Director for Engineering for the Williams Racing Formula One team.

 Career

-Harman began his career at Ricardo, a renowned automotive consultancy, where he honed his engineering skills before moving to Mercedes AMG High Performance Powertrains in Brixworth.
+Harman began his career at Ricardo, before moving to Mercedes AMG High Performance Powertrains in Brixworth.
 He later relocated to Brackley, serving as Head of Transmission and Powertrain Integration during a period of dominance for the Silver Arrows.

-In September 2018, seeking a new challenge, Harman joined the Renault F1 Team as Deputy Chief Design before being promoted to engineering director in May 2019.
-As the team evolved into the Alpine F1 Team, Harman continued to drive technical innovation and performance improvements.
+In September 2018, Harman joined the Renault F1 Team as Deputy Chief Design before being promoted to engineering director in May 2019.
+In February 2022, Harman was promoted to Technical Director of Alpine F1 Team.

-In February 2022, Harman was promoted to Technical Director of Alpine F1 Team, overseeing the team's technical strategy and engineering operations to ensure that every aspect of the car's design contributed to both speed and reliability.
 He held this position until his departure from the team in March 2024.
 In September 2024, he joined Williams Racing as design director.
 In July 2025, Harman was promoted to Technical Director for Engineering.